PaperMC/docs/docs/velocity/dev/how-to/porting-from-velocity-1.md

 Existing event handlers will continue to work unmodified on Velocity 3.0.0, as all event handlers are assumed to be asynchronous blocking handlers by default.
-However, there are some new APIs introduced for handling continuations - see the [event API page](../api/event.mdx) for more information.
+However, there are some new APIs introduced for handling continuations - see the [Event API Page](../api/event.mdx) for more information.
 However, you are encouraged to migrate your event listeners to the new event API paradigms.